IBM/openshift101/workshop/exercise-07/README.md

 # Exercise 7: Deploying a Full Project

-Exercise 7 consists of two parts:

-- Setting up the environment
-- Creating a Red Hat OpenShift project
+Exercise 7 is a full happy path deployment of a full project.
+You'll be deploying an Open Liberty application that outputs some data.
+You'll be setting up your environment then deploying it directly to OpenShift.

 Below please find the architecture of the project.

 ![](../.gitbook/assets/-Lti9WcAPYU97e8yFB7v-image.png)

-## Setting up

-During this Lab you will use recently created project and deploy it to your cluster.

-### Prebuilding an Image with local Code
+## Prebuilding an Image with local Code

 There is an image on DockerHub with all required tools.
 In order to use local IDEs and editors to modify code and configuraton files a Docker volume is used.
 This option works only for Mac and Linux.